 One other nice feature – instant processing of your payday check.
 Some banks hold it a couple of days, for “processing,” but Chime processes it immediately when you set up a direct deposit and can even get it to you 2 days early.

 Unfortunately, the Savings Account does not accrue an appreciable interest rate.
-As of this writing in February 2018, the annual percentage yield on the Chime Savings Account is only 0.01% APY.
+As of April 2020, the annual percentage yield on the Chime Savings Account is only 1.00% APY.

 If you activate Automatic Savings, they round up every debit card transaction and transfer that money from your Spending Account into your Savings Account.
 You can also have it automatically transfer 10% of every paycheck into your Savings Account.